breandan/6Engine/README.md

 ## Contributing

 To contribute fork and check out the project, then send a pull request with your changes.

+This project is licensed under the terms of the UNLICENSE.
+In short, you can do whatever you want with it.
-By contributing to this project, you are licensing your contribution under the LICENSE.
+By contributing to this project, you are releasing your contribution(s) under the UNLICENSE.